launchdarkly/openfeature-dotnet-server/README.md

 #### Asynchronous Initialization

 The LaunchDarkly SDK by default blocks on construction for up to 5 seconds for initialization.
 If you require construction to be non-blocking, then you can adjust the `startWaitTime` to `TimeSpan.Zero`.
-Initialiation will be completed asynchronously and OpenFeature will emit a ready event when the provider has initialized.
+Initialization will be completed asynchronously and OpenFeature will emit a ready event when the provider has initialized.
+The `SetProviderAsync` method can be awaited to wait for the SDK to finish initialization.

 ```csharp
 var config = Configuration.Builder("my-sdk-key")